Aleisha Anderson, L.Ac, Clinic Director

 In addition to aromatherapy, Pat was introduced to a raw foods diet in 2005 when she quit chemotherapy as a result of the many side effects she was experiencing.
 Although the cancer had spread into her lymph nodes she is now cancer free – "I know this is a result of starting every day with a green smoothie and eating raw.
 I used essential oils to help detoxify my body and also to help with the self induced stress resulting from stopping the chemo treatments."

-Jonathan Anderson is the head of the corporate wellness program and business operations.
+Jonathan Anderson is the head of business operations.
 He has a Bachelor's degree in accounting and a Master's of Oriental Medicine degree.
 Jonathan has led a successful business career while studying traditional Chinese medicine.
 The experiences he gained as an accountant and Chief Operating Officer for a financial services company provide him with a unique perspective of corporate infrastructure and culture.
-Jonathan approaches corporate wellness needs with real experience as an operating officer in addition to his perspective as a holistic healthcare provider.

 Erin Highland, Health Coach & Yoga Instructor